ildar-shaimordanov/kubecli/README.md

 Later I realized that kubecli is good name for the project because it is CLI tool for kube (the short form of kubectl).
 In the other hand, kubecli /kubekli/ sounds almost like күбәләк /kʏbæ'læk/, the Tatar word meaning butterfly.

-When development was becoming closer to finish and was almost ready for publishing I re-read some facts about "Kin-dza-dza!".
-Another Plyukanian word pepelats (a spaceship) is originated from the Georgian word პეპელა /'pepela/ that is translated as butterfly.
+When development became closer to finish and was almost ready for publishing I re-read some facts about "Kin-dza-dza!".
+Pepelats, another Plyukanian word meaning a spaceship is originated from the Georgian word პეპელა /'pepela/ that is translated as butterfly.

 So, the circle has closed!
 Koo!